siran/writing/books/A New Arithmetic/A New Arithmetic - 001 Ultrareal Numbers.md

 This matches ordinary experience.
 Existing things appear as positive values.
 We meet an apple, not a negative apple.
 We meet a block, not a negative block.
-Minus signs enter when something is removed, reversed, canceled, compared, or rotated out of the positive layer.
+Minus signs enter when something is removed, reversed, canceled, compared, or presented through a rotation outside the positive layer.

 Debt should not be placed in a minus layer.
 Debt $D$ is a positive future
 claim: